-Working from his studio in Bologna, a place he rarely left for long, Morandi used the same simple elements, including bottles, boxes, and the view from his window, staging a seemingly endless array of variations.
-His paintings appear to transcend time and place, an effect he achieved by removing labels from his bottles, faces from his clocks, and people from his landscapes.
-In fact, many of Morandi's works can be read as arrangements of pure form.
-The subtle variations of these late works demonstrate Morandi 's capacity for discovering immense complexity within the self-imposed limitations of his practice.
+From the Metaphysical paintings of his early years, to the nearly abstract canvases made in the 1960's, Giorgio Morandi engaged in a lifelong attempt to seize reality through the familiar.
+The consistency and intensity of this investigation has made him the quintessential 'artist's artist'.
+Working from his studio in Bologna, a place he rarely leaves, Giorgio Morandi used the same simple elements, including bottles, boxes, and the view from his window, staging a seemingly endless array of variations.
+His paintings appear to transcend time and place, an effect he achieves by removing labels from his bottles, faces from his clocks, and people from his landscapes.
+In fact, many of his works can be read as arrangements of pure form.
+The subtle variations of these late works demonstrate Giorgio Morandi 's capacity for discovering immense complexity within the self-imposed limitations of his practice.